freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-css-foundations-projects/css-foundations-exercise-c.md

 Let's build a little off the previous exercise, in which you added multiple classes to a single element in order to apply two different rules to it.

-1. You should see a black background and white text on the first element.
+1. You should see a black background and white text on the first `button` element.
-1. You should see a yellow background on the second element.
+1. You should see a yellow background on the second `button` element.
 1. You should set a font size of `28px` using a grouping selector.
 1. You should have a list of fonts containing `Helvetica` and `Times New Roman` with `sans-serif` as a fallback.
 1. You should see a unique class name on each element.